ansys/pysam-sysml2/doc/source/user_guide/api/diagram-model.rst

 .. warning::

     Functionalities for loading, downloading, and navigating diagrams are available only for projects of type ``SAM``.

 This page explains how to load, download, and navigate diagrams from your SysML v2 project using the SAM REST API.

 Load diagrams
 =============

-Before interacting with diagrams, load them using the :class:`ansys.sam.sysml2.diagrams.tools.sam_diagram_downloader.SamDiagramDownloader` context manager, which requires an :mod:`ansys.sam.sysml2.api` connector.
+Before interacting with diagrams, load them using the :class:`SamDiagramDownloader <ansys.sam.sysml2.diagrams.tools.sam_diagram_downloader.SamDiagramDownloader>` context manager, which requires an :mod:`API <ansys.sam.sysml2.api>` connector.

-Create a SAM REST API connector:
+Create a
+:class:`SamRestApiConnector <ansys.sam.sysml2.diagrams.api.sam_rest_api_connector.SamRestApiConnector>`:

 .. literalinclude:: ../../_static/code/download-diagrams.py
     :lines: 21-25